I’m Working Out, Why are my Thighs Getting Bigger?

 Women with little to no muscle will typically increase their muscularity rather quickly after they start working out.
-This is the normal amount of muscle mass you need to stay healthy, you won’t end up looking like a body builder.
+This is the normal amount of muscle mass you need to stay healthy, you won’t end up looking like a

 According to Zatsiorsky and Kreamer in Science and Practice of Strength Training, women need to train with heavy weights not only to strengthen the muscles but also to cause positive adaptations in the bones and connective tissues. –via www.crossfittt.com

 The problem is that women get quickly scared when they start lifting weights and strength training because they quickly build muscle before they start to lose the fat surrounding the muscle.
-When this happen their first instinct is to stop doing whatever they think is making them bigger.
+When this

 I know a lot of women who have stopped working out because they think they’re getting bigger.